shashwat0426/RAIN-WATER-SENSOR/README.md

 IT is a commonly used in vehicles in front mirror wiper

 When a rain drop falls on the front mirror of the car... the DPST(double pole single throw switch) CLOSED.
-In this crkt, the glow of led represnts that wiper is active to do its work....
+In this crkt, the glow of led represnts that wiper is active to do its work......

 Here buzzer is used to produce a sound(alerting/alarm sound) in the case where mechanical/ manual effort is needed...buzzer alerts all of them.